Alan-Miller/iOSMessages/README.md

 * Files are overwritten without checking to see if one already exists.
 * If you get an error about the DateTime module, please see this CPAN article on installing modules: http://www.cpan.org/modules/INSTALL.html
 * This does not support group texts.
 It just adds the text sent from a user to that user's thread with you.
 This is basically a bug, but I haven't figured out how to do group texts yet.
+* If you're getting an "file is encrypted or is not a database" error, make sure you've disabled the "Encrypt iPhone backup" checkbox under the "Backup" settings panel in iTunes.

 Basic steps: